Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-5_Intimate-Relationships_Marshall-Rosenberg_transcript.md

 He said, well, the problem with her is that she's too... and she was coming back with a similar diagnosis of her husband.

-They hadn't been trained in nonviolent communication.
+They hadn't been trained in Nonviolent Communication.
 They weren't conscious that whenever we tell people what we think about them, that's not a very effective way of getting our needs met.
 With my help, they finally got their needs clear.
 At that point, they came to a resolution in this case they chose to stay together.

 I have worked with other couples that when they really got their needs clear, they did see that a divorce might be the best strategy for both of them.
 But of course when you get to a resolution, that way, it is a far different resolution and is going to be far more fulfilling to both people, than if we go directly to strategies and don't really make sure that the strategy is a way of getting everybody's needs met.